Waller Lansden Dortch & Davis, LLP

 Why Do I Need A Local Lawyer?

 When you select an attorney to handle your legal matter, location is about more than convenience or the ease of a shorter driving time to an office location.
-A lawyer who is located near you and handles cases involving humanitarian in Birmingham will also be able to provide information that you can trust is correct because it comes from someone who has dealt with these types of issues in your location before.
+A lawyer who is located near you and handles cases involving chapter 13 bankruptcy in Birmingham will also be able to provide information that you can trust is correct because it comes from someone who has dealt with these types of issues in your location before.

 - If necessary, is it more appropriate to handle your matter in Alabama court or federal court?

 - What can you expect from a judge and other court officers if your chapter 13 bankruptcy case requires a trial?
 Every courtroom has slightly different rules and courtroom customs for how attorneys, their clients, and others in the courtroom should conduct themselves.
 A local attorney can tell you what to expect in your local court based on which judge is selected to hear your case.